JoshHux/FightingGameEngine/README.md

 The Current Status of this engine is still in the preliminary stages of development.

 ## Plans for the future
+- State scripts being converted into commands when C# unity loads in, as of now, you need to manually convert them when you open the project.

-Rollback netcode and save-state-based features such as replays, training mode dummies, etc are the next big milestone.
+- Rollback netcode and save-state-based features such as replays, training mode dummies, etc are the next big milestone.

 ## Getting Started